ThantZinOo92/spin-luckydraw/README.md

 ## Acknowledgments

-This project is a simple implementation of a spin wheel and can be extended with additional features such as sound effects, animations, or a larger candidate pool.# spin-luckydraw
+This project is a simple implementation of a spin wheel and can be extended with additional features such as sound effects, animations, or a larger candidate pool.